pjechris/Akane/README.md

 ### SceneController

-Starting with 0.30, `ComponentController` is no longer able to receive a `ComponentViewModel` from the "outside".
+`ComponentController` is unable to receive a `ComponentViewModel` from the "outside".
 So how to initialize a view hierarchy when, say, you push a view controller?
 That's the role of `SceneController`.

 ```swift